 During the civil rights movement, Dean Robert B. Yegge created a summer program to increase access to legal education among Latinos and other people of color, an initiative funded by the Ford Foundation.
 Building from that successful model, the American Bar Association and the Association of American Law Schools established the Council on Legal Education Opportunity (CLEO) in 1968.

 1941 Denver Law hires Helen Thorp, the first full-time woman law faculty member in the nation

-Adopting the Sturm name
+Adopting the Sturm Name

-In September 2004, upon receipt of a generous $20 million gift from DU Law graduate Donald L. Sturm, LLB’58, and his wife, Susan M. Sturm, the University of Denver’s College of Law became the Sturm College of Law.
-The gift was the largest single donation in the 112-year history of the law school and one of the University of Denver’s largest gifts to date.
+In September 2004, upon receipt of a generous $20 million gift from Denver Law graduate Donald L. Sturm, LLB’58, and his wife, Susan M. Sturm, the University of Denver’s College of Law became the Sturm College of Law.
+The gift was the largest single donation in the history of the law school and one of the University of Denver’s largest gifts to date.